 - full disclosure about what is being offered for subscription,

 - separate consent is requested for each opt-in,

 - and that the ability to refuse consent or unsubscribe is clearly available.

 For guidance on how to make sure your business is GDPR compliant, download my free GDPR Compliance Checklist.

-To obtain tailored advice to clear up your questions about your opt-in or consent processes or requirements book in for a Power Session (opt-ins/consent/website legals) HERE.
+To obtain tailored advice to clear up your questions about your opt-in or consent processes or requirements book in for a Power Session, and request this topic in particular (opt-ins/consent/website legals) HERE.

 Lawyer, Contract Specialist, Speaker & Advocate for Women in Business.

 Drawing on more than 15 years’ experience as a lawyer and a woman in business, Shalini Nandan-Singh helps Australian service-based entrepreneurs protect their businesses and their bottom lines with empowered legal advice and contracts.